Maldives: Wildlife

 Clockwise from top left: Tawny nurse sharks near Vaavu Atoll, pier in Addu City, Butorides striata, and Ixora sp.

-The wildlife of Maldives includes the flora and fauna of the islands, reefs, and the surrounding ocean.
+The wildlife of the Maldives includes the flora and fauna of the islands, reefs, and the surrounding ocean.
 Recent scientific studies suggest that the fauna varies greatly between atolls following a north–south gradient, but important differences between neighbouring atolls were also found (especially in terms of sea animals), which may be linked to differences in fishing pressure – including poaching.

-The terrestrial habitats of Maldives are confronted with a significant threat as extensive development encroaches swiftly upon the limited land resources.
+The terrestrial habitats of the Maldives are confronted with a significant threat as extensive development encroaches swiftly upon the limited land resources.
 Once seldom frequented, previously uninhabited islands now teeter on the brink of extinction, virtually devoid of untouched expanses.
 Over recent decades of intensive development, numerous natural environments crucial to indigenous species have suffered severe endangerment or outright destruction.

 Coral reef habitats have been damaged, as the pressure for land has brought about the creation of artificial islands.
 Some reefs have been filled with rubble with little regard for the changes in the currents on the reef shelf and how the new pattern would affect coral growth and its related life forms on the reef edges.
-Mangroves thrive in brackish or muddy regions of Maldives.
+Mangroves thrive in brackish or muddy regions of the Maldives.
 The archipelago hosts fourteen species spanning ten genera, among which is the fern Acrostichum aureum, indigenous to these islands.